galenframework/galen-extras/README.md

 Syntax: `if none of %{objectPattern} are visible`

 ```
-    | if none of menu.item-* is visible
+    | if none of menu.item-* are visible
         main:
             below header 0px
 ```